-Future Simple Tense: Uses, and Examples
+Future Simple Tense in English: Uses, Formula, and Examples

-What is the Future Simple Tense?
+What Is the Future Simple Tense?

 Examples:

-• I will call you tonight.
+• I will → I’ll

-• They will finish the project soon.
+• They will → They’ll

 • We will see what happens.

-Subject + will + base form of verb
+Subject + will + base verb

 Examples: